Mik-TF/farmerbot-script/README.md

 This is a first draft.
 It should write the files properly.
 I set this as an [issue](https://github.com/threefoldtech/farmerbot/issues/33) to get feedback from the community and the dev team and then adjust accordingly.

+EDIT: There is a new version with queries to Grid Proxy to complete data when possible.
+With the node ID, we get the twin ID, the dedicated status, certification status, public configuration status, as also the farm.
+With the farm, we calculate the public IPs.
+Thus the farmer only needs to write the minimum information.

 ***

 ## Steps to Create the Files